wjtk/fluent-exception-rule/README.md

   }
   ```

-    This not very concise, and hard to read.
+    This is not very concise, and hard to read.
 We want our tests to be readable, don't we?
 Line with `failBecauseExceptionWasNotThrown` is easy to forget in this bloat code, and our test will pass, in that case, even if there is no exception.
 Not very good.

 <a name="solution"/> Solution
 -----------------------------
-Fluent-exception-rule is union of Junit `ExpectedException` rule and AssertJ's assertions convenience.
-To use it you have to declare rule in your test class:
+Fluent-exception-rule combines Junit `ExpectedException` rule and AssertJ's assertions convenience.
+In order to use it, you have to declare rule in your test class:
 ```java
 import pl.wkr.fluentrule.api.FluentExpectedException;